brobinett/pac-notes/pages/comps/fighting.md

 lategame wincon is get a boosting legendary, give it tank items + revive.
 These are okidogi (needs fluffy tail), buzzwole (wants a bug to dup), and marshadow

 always build rocky helmet revive

+how does tyrogue evolution work with crafted items

+it uses the first/left component in the item's formula, according to the wiki/tooltip e.g.
+Flame Orb = Charcoal + Heart Scale
+So it uses the Charcoal to choose Hitmonlee
+Not: Scale = Hitmonchan